 Even if a buyer did not cause the pollution or contamination of a property, such buyer is responsible for the pollution or contamination unless such buyer was not aware of, or could not have been made aware of, the state of pollution or contamination of the property.

 A buyer may ascertain the permitted uses of a parcel of real estate by obtaining a certificate of land use plan issued by the relevant municipal government.
 It is possible to enter into specific development agreements with the relevant public authorities.
 A typical example would be the development of non-governmental rental housing in accordance with the Special Act on Non-Governmental Rental Housing.

-The government's taking of land (including by an industrial site development project enterprise) is permitted for public interest projects as stipulated in the Act on Expropriation of Land, etc, for Public Works and Compensation (AELPWC).
-To expropriate property, the government must prepare the records of the properties to be expropriated and make a public announcement, notify the property owners and implement an indemnity plan.
-The government must then assess the indemnity amount and negotiate with the property owners.
+The government’s taking of land (including by an industrial site development project enterprise) is permitted for public interest projects as stipulated in the Act on Expropriation of Land, etc, for Public Works and Compensation (AELPWC).
+To expropriate property, the government must make a public announcement of the properties to be expropriated, notify the property owners and implement a compensation plan.
+The government must assess the compensation amount and negotiate with the property owners.